lukgber-glitch/prem-lichtwerbung/RAILWAY_DEPLOYMENT.md

 3. Select **"Deploy from GitHub repo"**
 4. Authorize Railway to access your GitHub account
 5. Select the repository: `prem-lichtwerbung`
-6. Railway will detect the `docker-compose.yml` and `railway.json` configuration
+6. Railway will automatically detect the `docker-compose.yml` configuration

 ### Step 2: Configure Services